Norton Commando History

 Introduced in 1969, the scrambler-style 750S sported high-mount left-side exhaust and a small chrome headlight.
 The front and rear fenders were also chrome.

-The 750S was fitted with a 2.5 gallon fiberglass gas tank, and along with metal side panels, finished in metalflake paint.
+The 750S was fitted with a 2.5 gallon fiberglass gas tank, and along with it's metal side panels, finished in metalflake paint.

+Early 750cc engines had an engine prefix of 20M3.
+Ignition points were in a distributor housing and there was an external rev-counter drive.
 In 1970, ignition points were moved to the timing cover, and the rev-counter drive was now integral.
 Engine prefixes became 20M3S.

 Commando Roadster